 Meanwhile, Twink and Jimmy

-eventually leave the Byelaws and join the newly formed Big 8 when
+eventually left the Byelaws and joined the newly formed Big 8 when

 Brendan Bowyer and Tom Dunphy left the Royal Showband in August,

 1971.
 The move was engineered by her former manager, T.J.
 Byrne, who